+COMMERCIAL

-COMMERCIAL 2.
-Freestanding restaurants, if proposed by subsequent Site Plans for Building Permits, shall provide outdoor patios with a minimum size of 200 square feet for restaurants up to 4,000 square feet, and a minimum size of 300 square feet for restaurants larger than 4,000 square feet.
+- 2. Freestanding restaurants, if proposed by subsequent Site Plans for Building Permits, shall provide outdoor patios with a minimum size of 200 square feet for restaurants up to 4,000 square feet, and a minimum size of 300 square feet for restaurants larger than 4,000 square feet. - 3.
+Outdoor patios shall be shaded either by trees and/or a shade structure that is architecturally integrated with building architecture.